 Ekta’s love affair with words began at the age of 4, and by the age of 8 she was writing poetry and short essays.
 In elementary school she participated in a word junkie’s ultimate past time: spelling bees.
 She won the South Carolina state title four times, the regional title once, and competed in two national level competitions, including the 1993 Scripps National Spelling Bee.

 Since the start of her career in 2005 Ekta has edited and written about everything from health care to home improvement to Hindi films.
-She has written for and edited: The Portland Physician Scribe, Portland, Oregon’s premier medical newspaper; show magazines for home tours organized by the Portland Home Builders Association; ABCDlady.com; The Bollywood Ticket; The International Indian; annual anthologies published both by the Avondale Inkslingers, based in Avondale, Arizona, and the Facebook writers group Authors’ Tale.
+She has written for and edited: The Portland Physician Scribe, Portland, Oregon’s premier medical newspaper; show magazines for home tours organized by the Portland Home Builders Association; ABCDlady.com; The Bollywood Ticket; The International Indian; annual anthologies published both by the Avondale Inkslingers, based in Avondale, Arizona, and the Facebook writers groups Authors’ Tale and the Stone Soup Writers.

 In her non-writing life, Ekta is a domestic engineer — known in the vernacular as “a housewife.”
 She’s married and has two energetic daughters who keep her running, and she divides her time between keeping house and fulfilling her writing dreams on a regular basis.